u2204125/aeras-backend/MQTT_REFERENCE.md

 Matches exactly one level in the topic hierarchy.

 **Examples:**
-- `aeras/requests/+/block-5` - Matches any origin block to block-5
 - `aeras/pullers/+/location` - Matches location for any puller
 - `aeras/blocks/+/status` - Matches status for any block
+- `aeras/rides/+/filled` - Matches filled notification for any ride

 ### Multi-level Wildcard (`#`)
 Matches any number of levels in the topic hierarchy.
 Must be the last character.

 **Examples:**
 - `aeras/#` - Matches ALL topics under aeras
-- `aeras/requests/#` - Matches all ride requests
 - `aeras/pullers/#` - Matches all puller topics
+- `aeras/rides/#` - Matches all ride-related topics

 ---